-The labour market is characterised by a search and matching mechanism similar to the one presented in \cite{gaffeo2008emergent_macro}.
-Initially, firm $\iota$ determines their employment decision for the next period, to either hire or fire employees depending on their employment variable $\eta_{\iota,t}$, eq. \ref{eq:employment_decision}.
-If $\eta_{\iota,t}<0$, then firm $\iota$ wants to fire $|\eta_{\iota,t}|$ employees, and when $\eta_{i,t}>0$, firm $\iota$ will post vacancies equal to $\eta_{i,t}$.
-Firm $\iota$ offers potential employees a single-period labour contract with a guaranteed wage of $w_{\iota,t}$ for the current period.
-It is assumed that the labour contract is periodically renewed and updated with the current wage offered by the firm until the firm decides to fire the employee.
+The labour market is characterised by a search and matching mechanism similar to the one presented in \cite{russo2007industrial} and \cite{gaffeo2008emergent_macro}.
+Initially, firm $\iota$ determines their employment decision for the next period, to either hire or fire employees depending on their employment variable $\eta_{\iota}(t)$, Eq.~\ref{eq:employment_decision}.
+If $\eta_{\iota}(t)<0$, then firm $\iota$ wants to fire $|\eta_{\iota}(t)|$ employees, and when $\eta_{i}(t)>0$, firm $\iota$ will post vacancies equal to $\eta_{i}(t)$.
+Firm $\iota$ offers potential employees a single-period labour contract with a guaranteed wage of $w_{\iota}(t)$ for the current period.
+It is assumed that the labour contract is periodically renewed and updated with the current wage offered by the firm until the firm decides to terminate the employee's employment.

-The labour market then opens and firms post their vacancies with the corresponding wage rate.
-If household $h$ is unemployed, they will randomly visit $n_F$ firms each period, household $h$ does not incur any travel costs when they visit the initial $n_F$ firms, however, after this number is reached, travel costs become prohibitively high.
-The probability that household $h$ visits firm $\iota$ is equal to firm $\iota$'s labour market share, $ms^N_{\iota,t}=N_{\iota,t}/(\sum^{\mathbf{N}_C}_{c=1}N_{c,t} + \sum^{\mathbf{N}_K}_{k=1}N_{k,t})$.
-Household $h$ then sorts the firms they visited by descending wage rate and will send an application to all firms on their list which have open vacancies, $\eta_{\iota,t}>0$.
+The labour market then opens, and firms post their vacancies with the corresponding wage rate.
+If a household $h$ is unemployed, they will randomly visit $n_F$ firms each period.
+Household $h$ incurs no travel costs when visiting the initial $n_F$ firms; however, after this number is reached, travel costs become prohibitively high.
+The probability that household $h$ visits firm $\iota$ is equal to firm $\iota$'s labour market share, $ms^N_{\iota}(t)=N_{\iota}(t)/(\sum^{\mathbf{N}_C}_{c=1}N_{c}(t) + \sum^{\mathbf{N}_K}_{k=1}N_{k}(t))$.
+Household $h$ then sorts the firms they visited by descending wage rate and will send an application to all firms on their list which have open vacancies, $\eta_{\iota}(t)>0$.